kklein/timeismoney/README.md

 1. Install the extension.
   - Firefox: Go to https://addons.mozilla.org/en-US/firefox/ and submit the addon.
 Download the signed xpi file.
 Go to about:addons and select the xpi file.
   - Chrome: Go to chrome://extensions and load project folder under 'load unpacked extensions'.
+Make sure to tick the 'Developer Mode' box in the top right-hand corner
 2. Navigate to extension options.
   - Adjust hourly wage.
 E.g. '13'.
   - Add all websites to be considered undesirable, space-separated.
 E.g. 'www.facebook.com www.reddit.com'.